UNION COUNTY, PENNSYLVANIA

 “Public record” means a record, as defined in the Pennsylvania Open Records Act.

-1. Public records will be available for inspection and copying at the Borough of New Berlin during normal business hours, upon appointment, Monday through Friday, upon request, with the exception of holidays.
+1. Public records will be available for inspection and copying at the Borough of New Berlin during normal business hours, Monday through Friday, upon request, with the exception of holidays.

 Requests shall be directed to the Open Records Officer at the